Alaamuhammeddd/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory script that displays the current working directory of the file 1-listit script that displays the list of files in directory
+0-current_working_directory script that displays the current working directory of the file 1-listit script that displays the list of files in directory 2-bring_me_home script that changes the directory of user to their home